baoisnotruski/rpo/rpo_content.md

 Pay only for the candidatese that you hire.
 That's 100% ROI on your hiring budget.

 #### Free Replacement
-Receive replacement candidates for free if your hire leaves the company in 3 months.
-Or get your money back if no replacement is provided in 1 month.
+Receive replacement candidates for free if your hire leaves the company in three months.
+Or get your money back if no replacement is provided in one month.

 #### Recruitment at Scale
 We specialize in matching individual skills with business needs -- whether at a small or big scale.
 With the technology in place, we can help upsize your workforce at an exponential scale if needed.